hms-dbmi/pic-sure-all-in-one/README.md

 accessible to you on your intranet or VPN.
 Anyone with access to this port can launch any application they wish on your server.

+Once you have logged into Jenkins and have set up your admin account, you need to update a few Jenkins system variables:

+- `DOCKER_CONFIG_DIR`: `/path/to/config/dir` This is the path you passed to `install-dependencies-docker`
+- `MYSQL_NETWORK`: `picsure` If you plan to switch to a remote database, this needs to be changed back to `host`

-5. Run the Initial Configuration Pipeline job.
+6. Run the Initial Configuration Pipeline job.
    In Jenkins you will see 5 tabs: All, Configuration, Deployment, PIC-SURE Builds, Supporting Jobs.
 Click the Configuration tab, then click the button to the right of the Initial Configuration Pipeline job.
 It resembles a clock with a green triangle on it.
 See Additional Information below for how to connect to a remote SQL instance.

-6. Provide the following information:
+7. Provide the following information:

-    - AUTH0_CLIENT_ID: This is the client_id of your Auth0 Application
+    - `AUTH0_CLIENT_ID`: This is the client_id of your Auth0 Application

-    - AUTH0_CLIENT_SECRET: This is the client_secret of your Auth0 Application
+    - `AUTH0_CLIENT_SECRET`: This is the client_secret of your Auth0 Application

-    - AUTH0_TENANT: This is the first part of your Auth0 domain, for example if your domain is avillachlab.auth0.com you would enter avillachlab in this field.
+    - `AUTH0_TENANT`: This is the first part of your Auth0 domain, for example if your domain is avillachlab.auth0.com you would enter avillachlab in this field.

-    - EMAIL: This is the Google account that will be the initial admin user.
+    - `EMAIL`: This is the Google account that will be the initial admin user.

-    - PROJECT_SPECIFIC_OVERRIDE_REPOSITORY: This is the repo that contains the project specific overrides for your project.
+    - `PROJECT_SPECIFIC_OVERRIDE_REPOSITORY`: This is the repo that contains the project specific overrides for your project.
 If you just want the default PIC-SURE behavior use this repo : https://github.com/hms-dbmi/baseline-pic-sure

-    - RELEASE_CONTROL_REPOSITORY: This is the repo that contains the build-spec.json file for your project.
+    - `RELEASE_CONTROL_REPOSITORY`: This is the repo that contains the build-spec.json file for your project.
 This file controls what code is built and deployed.
 If you just want the default PIC-SURE behavior use this repo : https://github.com/hms-dbmi/baseline-pic-sure-release-control

-    - ANALYTICS_ID: This is the Google Analytics ID for your project.
+    - `ANALYTICS_ID`: This is the Google Analytics ID for your project.
 If you do not have one, you can leave this blank.

 Note: Ensure none of these fields contain leading or trailing whitespace, the values must be exact.
 Once you have entered the information,

-7. Click the "Build" button.
+8. Click the `Build` button.

 Wait until all jobs complete.
 This may take several minutes.
 When nothing displays in the Build Queue or Build Executor Status to the left of the page, all jobs will have completed.

-8. Click the All tab to ensure nothing displays with a red dot next to it.
-If you see any red dots, please try restarting with a fresh Centos7 install.
+9. Click the `All` tab to ensure nothing displays with a red dot next to it.
+If you see any red dots, please try restarting with a fresh install.
 If you consistently have one or more jobs fail and display red dots, please reach out to http://avillachlabsupport.hms.harvard.edu for help.

 If all jobs have blue dots except the Check For Updates and Configure SSL Certificates job, which should be gray, you can log into the UI for the first time.

-9. Browse to the same domain or IP address as your Jenkins server without the `8080` port.
+10. Browse to the same domain or IP address as your Jenkins server without the `8080` port.

 For example, if your server has IP `10.109.190.146`, you would browse to https://10.109.190.146

-10. Log in using your Google account that you previously configured.
+11. Log in using your Google account that you previously configured.

-11. Once you have confirmed that you can access the PIC-SURE UI using your admin user, stop the jenkins server by runnning the following stop-jenkins.sh script:
+12. Once you have confirmed that you can access the PIC-SURE UI using your admin user, stop the jenkins server by running the following stop-jenkins.sh script:

 sudo ./stop-jenkins.sh